zanecodes/terraform-provider-keytab/docs/resources/file.md

 Required:

+- `key` (String, Sensitive) The key belonging to the Kerberos principal.
 - `principal` (String) The name of the Kerberos principal to which the key belongs, not including the realm.
 - `realm` (String) The realm to which the Kerberos principal belongs.